Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

    f:   c3                      ret
 ```

-Was we can see, if you ignore the pushes and moves use for setting up the stack
+As we can see, if you ignore the pushes and moves use for setting up the stack
 frame, it generated machine code pretty close to what we have done before.

 It is cool that Cranelift also takes care of generating the code for setting up
 the stack frame, but it is not so necessary for leaf functions like this, even
 more for such small function.

-Well actually, Cranelift is supposed to do that (see [issue #1148]), but this is
+And in fact, Cranelift is supposed to do that, but this is currently not
-currently not implemented for x86.
+implemented for x86 (see [issue #1148]).
 But it appears to be implemented for
 AArch64...

 [issue #1148]: https://github.com/bytecodealliance/wasmtime/issues/1148